 Your gut produces sleep hormones

 Just as sleep affects the gut, our gut can affect our sleep – it goes both ways.
 Known as the second brain, our gut microbiome is home to millions of nerve cells that regulate a number of responses including our sleep and circadian rhythm or ‘body clock’.
 Research has shown that our gut bacteria strongly influence our body clock and therefore our sleeping patterns.
-On top of this, a number of hormones needed for sleep such as dopamine, serotonin, and melatonin, are produced within the gut walls.
+On top of this, a number of hormones needed for sleep such as serotonin and melatonin, are produced within the gut walls.
 When our gut becomes inflamed and our balance of bacteria is affected, this can result in an imbalance of these hormones causing us to lay there counting sheep.

 Can’t get to sleep at night?
 Try these tips: